Tips for preventing Menopausal sleeplessness

 If you suspect you have a sleeping disorder caused by factors such as breathing difficulties, restless legs or narcolepsy, ask your doctor for a referral to a sleep centre for testing.

-Yoxa Menopause Support helps you beat the symptoms of menopause and sleep peacefully again.
+Yoxa Menopause Assist helps you beat the symptoms of menopause and sleep peacefully again.
 The supplement addresses the symptoms of menopause in a natural and organic way, assisting in harmonising the body’s balance by adding supplements which are absent from our daily meals.
-Yoxa Menopause Support’s proprietary formula elevates the power of each high potency compound to help harmonise the body towards perfect balance.
+Yoxa Menopause Assist’s proprietary formula elevates the power of each high potency compound to help harmonise the body towards perfect balance.
 This product: